hugoboss117/stagingtest_4D/README.md

 ## Usage

 Open `index.html` in any modern web browser.
 Use the slider at the bottom to move through construction stages.
 The current stage name and date are displayed above the slider.
+No build step or server is required; all assets are static.

 ### Adding or editing stages